pydicom/deid/docs/_docs/examples/func-replace.md

 ```

-As stated in the docstring, you can expect it to be passed the dictionary of
+As stated in the docstring, you can expect it to be passed the custom lookup
-items extracted from the dicom (and your function) and variables, the
+of items extracted from the dicom (your function, variables, any values or fields
-original value (func:generate_uid) and the field name you are applying it to.
+lists).
+The original value (func:generate_uid) is also included with the field name you are applying it to.

 ## Update Your Items